Diamond Beach on Nusa Penida - Most Beautiful Beach in Bali

 These will most likely be available to rent from your hotel or guest house for about 80,000 IDR to 100,000 IDR a day.

 However, due to the fast driving cars and narrow roads, we don’t recommend driving a motorbike on Nusa Penida.

-Access to the beach wasn’t possible until late 2018.
-With the new stairs, carved out of the limestone, you can now get down to the beach in 20 minutes.
+Until late 2018, there was no access to the beach.
+Thanks to the new limestone stairs, you can now travel down to the beach in 20 minutes.